audiokinetic/Gyms/Unity/Assets/GymCreator/README.md

 The folder created within the Gyms folder contains a scene with the same name as the folder.
 You can add scripts specific to your Gym here.

-The Dropdown menu let you select which template scene to create.
+The Dropdown menu lets you select which template scene to create.
 The options are:
 - Empty: An empty level.
 - Simple Button: A level with a simple button.
 - Toggle Button: A level with a toggle button.
 - OpenLevel: Two levels connected by an arch.

-For more information on the template type and how to use them, refer to [Seting up my first gym](GymFirstSetup.md).
+For more information on the template types and how to use them, refer to [Setting up my first gym](GymFirstSetup.md).

 ![](../../../Documentation/Images/UnityFirstGymFolder.png)